geco-bern/agds1_course/README.md

-# R book template
+# Backbone AGDS I course webpage

-A quarto project template to use for courses and other documentation produced by the GECO group.
-Based on the BlueGreen Labs template by Koen Hufkens.
+This contains the markdown files used to generate the webpage for the AGDS I course: https://geco-bern.github.io/agds1_course/